 Air Jordan 1 "Future Sole" Edition

-The fellas over at Crooked Tongues give us a peek into this year’s version of the Air Jordan “Future Sole”, a sneaker designed in conjunction with the Future Sole competition held by Nike every year.
-Below we have a more detailed account behind the design process.
+The fellas over at Crooked Tongues give us a peek into this year’s version of the Air Jordan “Future Sole”, a sneaker designed in conjunction with the Future Sole competition held by

 Friends and family editions of any shoe are an excuse to go crazy without having to explain yourself to irate fanboys.
 Promo means you can do whatever you like.
 Anything within a certain reason.
 When we heard there was a limited edition Future Sole Jordan I, we had visions of what it could look like – a ‘drawn on’ style application in line with the project’s ethos?
 A makeup inspired by the previous year’s winning entry?
 Actually, what we got was a good exercise in restraint, on the high silhouette, carrying the more padded tongue of the Phat line.
 The upper carries a net-pattern Scotchlite-style reflective material for a touch of dazzle effect that doesn’t reveal it until the light hits it right, and matching the Future Sole logo on the heel, the traditional red, black and white is quietly disseminated across the upper is a tasteful way to implement those Bulls colours too.
 Red on the outsole is all a little Louboutin too – but that’s us idiotically speculating to fill paragraphs – red soles on a one really is nothing new.